-"It will be a program that will be initially led by DARPA," Kendall said, "but it will involve the Navy and the Air Force as well.
+"It will be is a program that will be initially led by DARPA," Kendall said, "but it will involve the Navy and the Air Force as well.
 And the intent is to develop prototypes for the next generation of air dominance platforms, X-Plane programs, if you will."

-The Defense Advanced Research Projects Agency (DARPA) has been working on a series of studies on 6th generation fighter technologies for the past several years, and Air Force officials have said they expect to begin flying the next-generation jets by as early as the 2030s.
+The Defense Advanced Research Projects Agency (DARPA) has been working on a series of studies on 6th generation fighter technologies for the past several years, and Air Force officials have said that they expect to begin flying the next-generation jets by as early as the 2030s.
 Industry teams are also known to have started internal research and development projects on potential 6th generation technologies.

 The DARPA 6th generation fighter program has been dubbed the Air Dominance Initiative.